LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 #### Notes on Structured questions

 - You can include a maximum of 10 tiles.
 - For the number of buttons that you can add, check the limitations for the channels in use.
-(For example, while LiveEngage doesn't have a limitation here, Facebook's limit is 3 buttons.)
+(For example, while Conversational Cloud doesn't have a limitation here, Facebook's limit is 3 buttons.)
 - When multiple items are present in the interaction, they can be displayed vertically--which is the default--or horizontally.
 To add support for horizontal display, add the "tileDisplay" [custom configuration field](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-fields) with a value of "horizontal" when you [deploy](conversation-builder-testing-deployment-deploying-to-liveengage.html) your bot.
 Setting tileDisplay to horizontal can be useful for resolving formatting issues that can occur on specific channels.
 - Formatting of text (bold, italics, etc.) isn't supported.